 5 Places to Find Health Insurance for Freelancers or the Self-Employed

-A freelance worker, independent worker, or self-employed person is someone who does business on their own and does not work for any one company.
-As a freelancer or self-employed worker, people enjoy many benefits and flexibility, as well as work-life balance, but also have to manage all aspects of their work themselves.
-Health care coverage is one important consideration for anyone who decides to become freelancers since most companies do not provide coverage to these kinds of employees.
+A freelance worker, independent contractor or self-employed person is someone who does business on their own and does not work for a specific company.
+These people enjoy many benefits including flexibility and work-life balance, but they also have to manage all the aspects of their work themselves.
+Healthcare coverage is one important consideration for anyone who decides to become freelancers since most companies do not provide coverage to these kinds of employees.

 How Much Does Health Insurance Cost for Freelancers?

-Although it would be great to be able to give one number to answer this question, everyone's health insurance rate will vary.
-However, before you worry about how much health insurance costs, consider that in 2016, according to Department of Health and Human Services the average American with a federal marketplace plan paid $106 a month after subsidies.
+Although it would be great to be able to give one number to answer this question, everyone's health insurance rates vary.
+But before you worry about how much health insurance costs, consider this.
+According to Department of Health and Human Services the average American with a federal marketplace plan in 2016 paid $106 a month after subsidies.
 In addition to the marketplace, you also have other options to find affordable health insurance.

 Freelance Work in the United States

 Many people are choosing to work independently.
 In many cases, that's not because they have to, but because they choose to do so.
 According to the most recent data from the U.S. Bureau of Labor Statistics (BLS), 10.6 million people identified themselves as independent contractors or freelancers as of May 2017.
 That represents 6.9% of total employment.

 But that number is expected to grow.
 By 2020, 50% of the workforce in the United States is estimated to have some form of freelance work.
 A major challenge facing independent, self-employed or freelance works is finding affordable and reliable health insurance.
 Luckily, there are several options to choose from and, with a little research, you can find a good plan to protect your health and get medical care when you need it.

 You can find health insurance through several places as a self-employed freelancer.
 The following are some options available.